MrHands/uttl-buildout/uttl/buildout/qtdeploy/README.md

 `translations` (optional)

 List of translated languages to deploy, e.g. fr, uk, de.
-Leaving this option blank will skip deployment of translations.
+Leaving this option blank will skip deployment of translations and set `--no-translations`.

+`qml-dir` (optional)

+Path to directory that will be scanned for QML imports.
+Option is required for deploying `Qt5Qml.dll`.

+`qml-import` (optional)

+Add a path to the search locations for importing QML modules.

+`plugins` (default: 1)

+Set this option to 0 to skip deployment of plugins.

-`compiler-runtime` (optional)
+`compiler-runtime` (default: 1)

 Force deployment of compiler runtime libraries by setting this option to 1.
 Disable deployment by setting it to 0.